Menu

 To get involved with the mailbag or to provide any feedback on the show, hit us up in the comments, reach out on social media, or post here in the NLSC Forum!
 For more information on the NLSC Podcast including episode guides, check out this page in our Wiki.
 You can also find the show on our YouTube channel, along with the rest of our video content.
 As always, thanks for tuning in, and go get buckets!

 This is Wayback Wednesday, your midweek blast from the past!
 From retrospectives of basketball games and their interesting features, to republished articles and looking at NBA history through the lens of the virtual hardwood, Wednesdays at the NLSC are for going back in time.
-This week, I’m taking a look back at the Dream Team in NBA 2K17.
+This week, I’m taking a look back at the “Jail Blazers” era of the Portland Trail Blazers, and their presence in basketball video games.

 Read More »

 We’re at midcourt, and the ball is about to go up…it’s Monday Tip-Off!
 Join me as I begin the week here at the NLSC with my opinions and commentary on basketball gaming topics, as well as tales of the fun I’ve been having on the virtual hardwood.
-This week, I’m tipping things off with a look at how NBA 2K24 can win me over.
+This week, I’m tipping things off with some reflections on my recent habit of creating and playing with makeshift classic teams – and other minimalist rosters – while retro gaming.

 Read More »